🔵New Grandparent? Here's Why You Should Consider Grandparent Classes: More Than Grand Blog

 Read more from Calling all new grandparents! (and parents, too!)

-The persons hardest to convince they're at the retirement age are children at bedtime. ~ Shannon Fife Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
+Do what you can, with what you have, where you are. ~ Theodore Roosevelt Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
 We may receive a commission for purchases made through affiliate links in this email.
 This is an easy and much appreciated way for you to support More Than Grand!
-Growing as a Grandparent Today’s the last day to get the Candlelight & Comfort Bundle, a collection of 15+ ebooks,...
+Growing as a Grandparent The biggest challenge facing new grandparents isn't what they get wrong—it's what they don't realize has changed.
+Discover the...